henryburon/henryburon.github.io/_posts/2024-04-10-virtual_bball_trainer.md

 We used MediaPipe to track the body during the shot.

-Specifically, we tracked the motion of the wrist and elbow, as their movement has a high importance in shooting a basketball.
+Specifically, we tracked the motion of the wrist and elbow, as their movement greatly influences a shot's success.

 We combined this data with the basketball's motion and were then able to identify the moment the ball was released from the player's hands.